 What are Orthobiologics?

-OrthoBiologics are natural substances such as cells, tissue, blood components, and growth factors that are involved in the treatment of orthopedic injuries or conditions.
+OrthoBiologics are natural substances such as cells, tissue, blood components, and growth factors that are involved in the treatment of Orthopaedic injuries or conditions.
 Our bodies use these substances naturally and constantly to repair the damage and wear and tear experienced every day.
 They may be also used medically to potentially replace lost tissue, stimulate regeneration and healing, reduce pain and inflammation, and improve joint function.

 OrthoBiologics are obtained from your own body or sometimes from a donor.
 They may be administered in the form of injections, tissue implantation or may require a surgical procedure.
-They may be used alone as a conservative treatment or in conjunction with orthopedic surgery to enhance results, such as tissue augmentation, cartilage restoration and grafting of tissue defects.
+They may be used alone as a conservative treatment or in conjunction with Orthopaedic surgery to enhance results, such as tissue augmentation, cartilage restoration and grafting of tissue defects.

 What are the Conditions Treated by OrthoBiologics?